Coral UI

 npm

 Transform React component source code into Coral specifications.
-This package uses static analysis to parse React components and extract their structure, props, state, methods, and styling into a portable Coral format.
+This package uses static analysis powered by Babel's AST parser to parse React components and extract their structure, props, state, methods, styling, and imports into a portable Coral format that can be transformed into various output formats.

 Features

-• Props Extraction - Automatically extract component props and their TypeScript types
+• Props Extraction - Automatically extract component props with full TypeScript type support

-• State Detection - Identify React hooks (useState, useEffect, useMemo, etc.)
+• State Detection - Identify and extract React hooks (useState, useEffect, useReducer, useContext, useMemo, useCallback)

-• Style Processing - Convert inline styles and Tailwind classes to Coral styles
+• Style Processing - Convert inline styles and Tailwind CSS classes to Coral style objects

-• TypeScript Support - Full support for TypeScript components with type annotations
+• TypeScript Support - Full support for TypeScript components with type annotations, interfaces, and type aliases

-• JSX Parsing - Transform JSX elements into Coral node structure
+• JSX Parsing - Transform JSX elements, fragments, and expressions into Coral node structure

 Installation